Center for Accessibility Resources

 - The IEP must be complete and include an eligibility statement, and if available, the latest 3 year assessment or evaluation.

-- 504 Plans, with current supporting information from diagnosing professional:
+- 504 Plans, with current supporting information from Qualified professional:

 - 504 plans will not be accepted solely as documentation of disability.

-- 504 plans must be accompanied by current supporting information from a diagnosing professional (see above).
+- 504 plans must be accompanied by current supporting information from a Qualified professional (see above).

 -